 1. Medical Expense Caps Are Too Low

-To put this risk into perspective, a 2024 report by Willis Towers Watson revealed that medical costs in Thailand surged by an alarming 15.2% that year, massively outpacing the country’s general inflation rate.
-This financial reality is confirmed by Dr. Nipa Kanchanachitra of the International Health Policy Program, who underlines that “rising medical costs in Thailand significantly outpace insurance caps, putting many travelers at financial risk.”
+To put this risk into perspective, a 2024 report by Willis Towers Watson revealed that medical costs in Thailand increased by 15.2% that year, massively outpacing the country’s general inflation rate.

 This is the main risk.
 Premium cards often cap medical expense reimbursements at around €155,000.
 While this figure varies between banks, it can be quickly reached in Thailand.